runvnc/serious-integration-tests/README.md

 the client REST API server (and the library module it uses), and the client SDK that connects to the client REST API Server.

-To run local tests use the `./localtests.sh` command.
-Note that you must have `pgrep` installed.